Heathrow Airport: Terminal 2

 The airport's newest terminal, officially known as the Queen's Terminal, was opened on 4 June 2014 and has 24 gates.
 Designed by Spanish architect Luis Vidal, it was built on the site that had been occupied by the original Terminal 2 and the Queens Building.
 The main complex was completed in November 2013 and underwent six months of testing before opening to passengers.
 It includes a satellite pier (T2B), a 1,340-space car park, and a cooling station to generate chilled water.
-There are 52 shops and 17 bars and restaurants.
+There are 52 shops, 17 bars, and restaurants.

 The airlines moved from their original locations over six months, with only 10% of flights operating from there in the first six weeks (United Airlines' transatlantic flights) to avoid the opening problems seen at Terminal 5.
 On 4 June 2014, United became the first airline to move into Terminal 2 from Terminals 1 and 4 followed by All Nippon Airways, Air Canada and Air China from Terminal 3.
 Air New Zealand, Asiana Airlines, Croatia Airlines, LOT Polish Airlines, South African Airways, and TAP Air Portugal moved in on 22 October 2014.

 Flights using Terminal 2 primarily originate from northern Europe or western Europe.
-It is primarily used by Star Alliance airlines (consolidating the airlines under Star Alliance's co-location policy "Move Under One Roof").
+It is primarily used by Star Alliance airlines (which consolidate under Star Alliance's co-location policy, "Move Under One Roof").
 The terminal is also used by a few non-aligned airlines.
 Terminal 2 is one of the two terminals that operate UK domestic and Irish flights.
 Although Scandinavian Airlines is now part of the SkyTeam alliance as of 1 September 2024, it still uses Terminal 2.

 The original Terminal 2 opened as the Europa Building in 1955 and was the airport's oldest terminal.
 It had an area of 49654 m2 and was designed to handle around 1.2 million passengers annually.
 In its final years, it accommodated up to 8 million.
 A total of 316 million passengers passed through the terminal in its lifetime.
-The building was demolished in 2010, along with the Queens Building which had housed airline company offices.
+The building was demolished in 2010, along with the Queens Building, which had housed airline company offices.